Notification according to chapter 9, section 5 and 6 of the Securities Market Act: BlackRock Inc.’s holding in Metso - NASDAQ.com

 Metso Corporation has received a notification, pursuant to Chapter 9, Section 5 and 6 of the Finnish Securities Markets Act, about a change in the holding of mutual funds managed by BlackRock, Inc. of the total amount of shares and financial instruments entitling to shares of Metso.

-On August 9, 2019, BlackRock, Inc.'s direct holding in Metso shares and in financial instruments entitling to shares fell below the 5 percent threshold.
-On August 9, 2019, BlackRock, Inc.'s total position in Metso amounted to less than 5 percent of Metso's shares and votes.
+On August 13, 2019, BlackRock, Inc.'s holding in Metso shares and in financial instruments entitling to shares exceeded the 5 percent threshold.
+BlackRock, Inc. had 7,311,548 shares or 4.86 percent of total shares and votes.
+Its holding through financial instruments amounted to 225,215 shares, which corresponds to 0.14 percent of the total amount of Metso's shares.
+On August 13, 2019, BlackRock, Inc.'s total position in Metso amounted to 7,536,763 or 5.01 percent of Metso's shares and votes.
 Metso's total number of shares and votes is 150,348,256.

 BlackRock, Inc.'s holdings according to the notification: